Assessment & Mentoring FAQs

 The RIMYI FAQs provide additional information related to the RIMYI Guidelines that should be read and understood.

-Yes, Level 1 assessments for 2021 will be offered via the Zoom platform.
+Yes, assessments for 2022 will be offered via the Zoom platform.
 The committee recommends that candidates and mentors arrange classes to gain experience working with Zoom in the months before assessment.
 Please review the Zoom Assessment 2021 FAQ for Candidates guide.

 How many recommendations are needed to apply for an assessment?